 The quality of a screening test is described in terms of:

-A test that is very sensitive will pick up even the slightest abnormal finding.
-This means it will miss few cases of the disease, but it will also mistake some healthy people as having the disease when they don't.
+A test that's very sensitive may pick up even the slightest abnormal finding.
+This means it will miss few cases of the disease, but it may also mistake some people as having the disease when they don't.